ulfschneider/ulf.website/content/posts/sports/2021-10-07-fairlight-strael-build-notes.md

   To be more complete, there are other reviews of the different design iterations of the Strael, like [<cite>Fairlight Cycles Strael 2.0</cite>](https://road.cc/content/review/240016-fairlight-cycles-strael-20) in 2020, again by Stu Kerton.
 Jack Luke did a [<cite>Fairlight Strael 3.0 review</cite>](https://www.bikeradar.com/reviews/bikes/road-bikes/fairlight-strael-3-0-review/) on bikeradar, with a rating of 5 out of 5.
 Another one is from David Arthur below.

   <figure><iframe width="560" height="315" src="https://www.youtube.com/embed/ORQacAmVHBA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe><figcaption><a href="https://www.youtube.com/watch?v=ORQacAmVHBA&t=12s"><cite>Fairlight Strael 3.0 Review</cite></a> by <a href="https://www.youtube.com/c/davidarthur/">David Arthur</a></figcaption></figure>
-- **The sophistication:** Tubes are made in Birmingham, England.
+- **The sophistication:** Tubes are made by Reynolds in Birmingham, England.
 Frames are hand-built in Taiwan.
 Each tube is formed with an intentionally choosen steel.
-The down tube is bi-ovalized and butted from [Reynolds 853](https://www.reynoldstechnology.biz/materials/steel/s-853/).
-The seat tube is butted 853.
-The top tube is ovalized and butted 853.
+Custom 0.7/0.4/0.7 [Reynolds 853](https://www.reynoldstechnology.biz/materials/steel/s-853/) top tube, 20 x 30mm oval.
+Custom 0.75/0.45/0.75 Reynolds 853 down tube, 30 x 40mm bi-oval.
+[Reynolds 725](https://www.reynoldstechnology.biz/materials/steel/s-725/) 22.2mm custom formed chainstays with 0.8/0.6mm butting.
+Those chainstays have a very complex form to accomplish excellent power transfer while still providing comfort.
+Reynolds 725 14mm non-taper seat stays with 0.6mm wall thickness.
 The head tube is 4130 chromoly CNC machined from a solid billet into a tube.
-Seat tubes are non-taper [Reynolds 725](https://www.reynoldstechnology.biz/materials/steel/s-725/).
-Chain stays are butted Reynolds 725 and have a very complex form to accomplish excellent power transfer and still provide comfort.
 The dropouts are CNC machined single pieces and can be replaced.
-Honestly, I don´t understand why it´s made exactly this way, but it´s no question to me that this frame is high sophisticated and the ride quality seems to justify the thoughts and effort.
+It´s no question to me that this frame is high sophisticated and the ride quality seems to justify the thoughts and effort.
 - **The standards:** The frame has standard thru axles with 12x100mm front and 12x142mm rear, as well as an english – what else? – threaded 68mm bottom bracket ^[[<cite>The complete guide to bottom bracket standards</cite>](https://www.bikeradar.com/advice/buyers-guides/the-complete-guide-to-bottom-bracket-standards/)] ^[The threaded english bottom bracket standard also <q>goes by other names, but they all mean the same thing.
 These are: BSA, BSC, BC, ISO, British, and Euro, the name used in BMX bike circles.
 The term BSA stands for Birmingham Small Arms, a British company that produced bicycles, cars and other durable goods.
 The term BSC stands for British Standard Cycle, which adopted the same standard.
 BSC is sometimes shortened to BC.
-The term ISO is refers to the International Standard Organization, an international standards organization, which also adopted this same standard to be the ISO standard.</q> Source: [<cite>Bottom bracket standards and terminology</cite>](https://www.parktool.com/blog/repair-help/bottom-bracket-standards-and-terminology)], a 27.2mm seatpost, and maximum 160mm disc rotors front and rear (flatmount).
+The term ISO is refers to the International Standard Organization, which also adopted this same standard to be the ISO standard.</q> Source: [<cite>Bottom bracket standards and terminology</cite>](https://www.parktool.com/blog/repair-help/bottom-bracket-standards-and-terminology)], a 27.2mm seatpost, and maximum 160mm disc rotors front and rear (flatmount).
 It´s compatible with all double road chainsets, 46T max single.
 SHIS headset ZS44/28.6 | EC44/40.
 - **The versatility:** Whether it´s the CNC machined replaceable dropout design, the cable mounting guides, the bottle mounts for three bottles, internal light cable routing for dynamo lights (drive and non-drive side), internal DI2 routing, or 36mm tyre clearance: it makes the bike very adjustable to all sorts of play.
 There are also mudguard eyelets, which I think I will not use, but for some it might be a huge advantage.
 - **The look and finish:** You can see each tube and how it´s designed to function.
 Everything is at display.
 There is no bling bling just for the sake of it.
 The frame has a timeless look.
 I like the *putty* frame color and – new to the Strael 3.0 – the Anraed fork in frame color.
 The Fairlight logo is beautiful too.